Recommendations for Follow-Up Care After Treatment for Lung Cancer

 Healthy Living After Lung Cancer

-• Aim for 30 minutes of moderate exercise/activity most days of the week with a goal of 150 minutes per week.
+• Aim for 30 minutes of moderate exercise/activity most days of the week with a goal of 150 minutes a week.
 Talk with your healthcare team about how to get started with (or back to) an exercise program.

 • Eat a healthy diet rich in whole grains, fruits, and vegetables.
 Try to limit red and processed meats.